Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/develop-runtimes.md

 CMD ["python", "main.py"]
 ```

-`APP_PORT` is an environment variable that is used by ML Lambda.
-When ML Lambda invokes `Predict` method, it does it via defined port.
+`APP_PORT` is an environment variable that is used by Serving.
+When Serving invokes `Predict` method, it does it via defined port.

 The structure of the `runtime` folder now should look like this: